openAIP/openaip-coordinate-parser/README.md

 ### Supported Formats

-Currently the out-of-the-box format parsers supports various formats and handles their various variations ,e.g. with or without whitespaces, gracefully:
+Currently the out-of-the-box format parsers supports various formats and handles their various variations, i.e. with or without whitespaces and comma, gracefully:

 -   `1° 5°`
 -   `1.234° 5.678°`